nhaque11/Amplify-Project/README.md

  ### Input/Output
  - Input: What the user is asked to input when choosing their profile settings, game choice, and game modes (if applicable), and gameplay
- - Output: Profile output, user gameplay (depending on which game), current/final scores, other pending features.
+ - Output: Profile output, user gameplay (depending on which game), current/final scores

 ## User Interface Specification